miozilla/avalanchemior/README.md

 avalanchemior : Safety Technology # Optimize Model Performance # ROC # AUC # scikit-learn

 ## Objective
+- Create ROC curves.
+- Explore how to assess and compare models using these curves
+- Practice fine-tuning a model using characteristics plotted on ROC curves

 ## 	Measure and optimize model performance with ROC and AUC